ICFs vs. Traditional Construction

 ICF vs. CMU (Cinder Block)

-CMU construction is known for its resilience to fire and structural strength, providing a solid, rigid framework that can support significant weight and withstand severe weather conditions.
+CMU construction is known for its structural strength, providing a rigid framework that can support significant weight and withstand severe weather.
 However, CMU construction lacks in design flexibility.
 Insulated Concrete Forms can be molded into various shapes and sizes to accommodate any design or performance needs, whereas CMU walls are limited to standard block sizes and require additional labor and materials for customization.

-Stacking heavy cinder blocks is a labor-intensive process and cannot compete with the swift assembly and reduced labor costs associated with ICF.
+Stacking heavy cinder blocks is a labor-intensive process and cannot compete with the swift assembly of ICF walls.
 To achieve the same durability, energy-efficiency and resiliency of an ICF structure with cinder blocks, builders must install added reinforcements and insulation.
-This increases build time, overall expenditures and opportunities for application errors.
+This increases build time and cost, while opening up more opportunities for application errors.

 Download Our ICF vs. CMU Brochure